JoshuaDuma/Buzzer-Full-Stack-Development-Assessment/README.md

 Access the headless API at https://buzzerapi.joshuaduma.ca/

-## Instructions
+## Development Instructions

-Run `node main.js` to run the server on port 4111.
+Run `node api.js` to run the server on port 4111.

-Navigate to `cd ./website` to run the React website.
+Navigate to `cd ./website` to run the React website in development.

-Run `npm start` to start the React website.
+Run `npm start` to start the React website in development.

+## Server Instructions

+Run `pm2 start api.js --name buzzerapi --watch` and `pm2 save` to save the configuration.

+To run the website, move the website build to the server using rsync.

+Then run `pm2 start main.js --name buzzerreact --watch` and `pm2 save` to save the configuration.